Technical FAQ

 Azure OpenAI (PTU)

-Guaranteed throughput
+Predictable throughput

 6. How do I monitor GPU usage and model latency?

-• NVIDIA DCGM Exporter (for Prometheus)
+• DCGM Exporter for Prometheus

 • Azure Monitor for Containers

-• Application Insights (API latency and errors)
+• Application Insights for request latency, errors, and dependencies

 7. What are common bottlenecks in AI infrastructure?